Cooperation, competition and multi-scale reorganisation: reconfigurable assembly of spherical colloids under combined electric and magnetic fields: Results and Discussion

 \section{Results and Discussion}

 Experiments on field-induced propulsion and assembly of colloids were performed in a homemade setup integrated with an optical microscope.
-Electric field activation-based experiments were performed by constructing a capillary cell which consisted of the sample sandwiched between two Indium tin oxide (ITO) coated cover slips (electrodes) separated by a parafilm spacer, as shown in \textbf{Figure 1}a.
+Electric field activation-based experiments were performed by constructing a capillary cell which consisted of the sample (superparamagnetic polystyrene spheres of size 1 $\mu$m) sandwiched between two Indium tin oxide (ITO) coated cover slips (electrodes) separated by a parafilm spacer of thickness 150 $\mu$m, as shown in \textbf{Fig. 1}a.
 The ITO electrodes were placed in a skewed manner in order to take out electrical contacts without shorting the system.
 AC electric field of desired frequency and peak-to-peak voltage (Vpp) was given using a function generator.
-DC magnetic fields were applied using a Helmholtz coil, either placed along the x-y plane (for in-plane magnetic field activation) or along the z axis (for out-of-plane magnetic field activation), as shown in the figure (Figure 1a).
-The entire setup was arranged on the sample stage of an upright microscope, and both single-field and multi-field experiments were performed.
+DC magnetic fields were applied using a Helmholtz coil, either placed along the x-y plane (for in-plane magnetic field activation) or along the z axis (for out-of-plane magnetic field activation), as shown in the figure (Fig. 1a).
+The entire setup was integrated with the sample stage of an upright microscope, and both single-field and multi-field experiments were performed.